giantswarm/gitops-template/docs/add_wc.md

 export WC_NAME=CLUSTER_NAME
 ```

-## (optional) Flux GPG regular key pair
+## Create Flux GPG regular key pair (optional step)

-If you intend to keep a secret data in this repository you need to encrypt them with Mozilla SOPS.
-In order to do so,
+If you intend to keep a secret data for your new cluster in this repository you need to encrypt them with Mozilla SOPS.
-you need to first generate a regular GPG keypair and deliver it to the cluster.
-Follow the below instructions in order
+In order to do so, you need to first generate a regular (dedicated for this single cluster) GPG keypair and deliver it
-to do it.
+to the cluster.
+Follow the below instructions in order to do it.

 1. Generate a GPG key with no passphrase (`%no-protection`):